 In limited cases, we cover prescriptions filled at out-of-network pharmacies.
-See Chapter 5, Section A8, page 94 to find out when we will do that.
+See Chapter 5, Section A8 to find out when we will do that.

-To learn more about these pharmacy choices, see Chapter 5, Section A8, page 94 in this handbook and the plan's Provider and Pharmacy Directory.
+To learn more about these pharmacy choices, see Chapter 5, Section A3 in this handbook and the plan's Provider and Pharmacy Directory.